hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.7.2 =
+* Migrate to BSD-3-Clause license
+* Document third party integration
+* Use `Hypothesis` namespace in PHP code

 = 0.7.1 =
 * Do not include wp-cli.phar on releases